-In 1919, a year after the Armistice which ended the terrible carnage of the Great War, a lady was visiting a local Ministry of Pensions Hospital.
-She asked the matron if, by chance, she still had any wounded servicemen under treatment.
-‘Six hundred’ came the bleak reply.
-The lady, Miss Marta Cunningham, a famous singer, was horrified and soon discovered that in fact there were many thousands of badly wounded men lying in hospitals up and down the country, bored, lonely and in pain.
+In 1919, a year after the Armistice which ended the Great War, a lady was visiting a local Ministry of Pensions Hospital.
+She asked the Matron if, by chance, there were still any wounded servicemen under her care.
+The Matron, slightly surprised, replied that there were in fact 600 injured patients lying in the hospital.

-More about Marta Cunningham
+More About Marta Cunningham

 Miss Marta Cunningham, founder of The Not Forgotten Association, was born in New Orleans, Louisiana in the United States and was educated at the Convent of Notre Dame in Baltimore.
 She went on to receive vocal training from internationally famed teachers of singing in France, Switzerland, Germany and England.
 Her first appearance as a soprano soloist was in the Coronation concert at the Crystal Palace in August 1901.
 From 1910 to 1912 she established regular ‘matinees musicales’ at Claridges Hotel in London and during WWI she was active in charity and canteen work.